-10. Close the editor for Client_Onboarding_Workflows by clicking on the X button in the top-left corner.
+10. Close the editor for Client_Onboarding_Workflows by clicking on the X button in the top-left corner

-11. Click on the first row (name of your template) in the library pane.
+11. Click on the first row (name of your template) in the library pane

-The automation service Client_Onboarding_Workflows is added to the template along with all the business objects required to execute the service.
+As you can see, the automation service Client_Onboarding_Workflows was added to the template along with all the business objects required to execute the service.
 Business objects are artifacts that encapsulate the business data just like Views encapsulate the UI.

-12. Back in the editor, in the palette on the right-hand side, switch to the Automation service option where it currently says All views.
+12. Back in the editor, in the palette on the right-hand side, switch to the Automation service option where it currently says All views